Aaryacode19/Python-Cheatsheet/README.md

 ```python
 set.union(set1, set2...)
 ```

+For more details, refer to the this [PDF](images/pdf files/Python Sets.pdf) .

 ## Dictionaries
 The dictionary is an unordered set of comma-separated key:value pairs, within `{}`, with the requirement that within a dictionary, no two keys can be the same.